Grounds for Termination

 Termination by the employer

-PRC labour law only permits an employer to immediately and unilaterally terminate an employment contract when the employee commits a misconduct listed in Article 39 of the PRC Labour Contract Law.
-An employer may also terminate an employee with either 30 days’ prior written notice or a month’s salary in lieu of notice, under the circumstances described in Article 40 of the PRC Labour Contract Law.
+PRC labour law only permits an employer to immediately and unilaterally terminate an employment contract when the employee commits a misconduct listed in Article 39 of the PRC Employment Contract Law.
+An employer may also terminate an employee with either 30 days’ prior written notice or a month’s salary in lieu of notice, under the circumstances described in Article 40 of the PRC Employment Contract Law.
 An employer may also terminate an employee if it satisfies the conditions for reduction in force and completes the required procedures contained in applicable employment laws.

 Automatic termination